 - In the case of candidates who have been at the rank of associate professor for at least three years, associate and full professors in the unit will vote on whether or not the candidate should be granted tenure at the rank of associate professor through the expedited process.
 (Units considering candidates who have not been tenured associate professors for a minimum of three years will need to utilize a standard tenure review.)
 In the case of faculty members appointed at the rank of associate professor, units may not waive the requirement that the full dossier and completed case report be returned to the unit for a second vote at the end of the process.

-Should the faculty vote in favor of the candidate, the faculty will report the vote to the dean of the school or college.
+Should the faculty vote in favor of utilizing the expedited process, the unit head will report the faculty vote to the dean of the school or college.
 If the dean agrees with the decision, the case will be forwarded to the Office of the Provost (OtP).
 This process will be accomplished within ten working days.

 In cases where the hiring unit and dean choose to pursue expedited tenure, the dean’s office will provide the dossier to OtP for consideration by the Expedited Tenure Review Committee (ETRC).
-The ETRC is a subcommittee of the Faculty Personnel Committee (FPC) designated to review expedited tenure cases.
+The ETRC is a subcommittee of the university’s Faculty Personnel Committee (FPC) designated to review expedited tenure cases.

-The dossier compiled by the dean’s office and sent to the Office of the Provost should include:
+The dossier compiled by the dean’s office and sent to the OtP should include:

-- A quantitative assessment of the candidate’s work and impact, if available
+- A quantitative assessment of the candidate’s work and impact, if available.

 The ETRC will:

-- Following the ETRC’s vote and recommendation, OtP will send the full dossier and its completed case report to the hiring unit.
-That unit will have five business days to notify the ETRC of any change in its vote or its decision to use the expedited tenure process.
+- Units that elect or are required to review the final dossier will have five business days to notify the ETRC of any change in its vote or its decision to use the expedited tenure process.